 - Don’t take too massive furniture.
 Huge sofa sure looks great and comfortable, but when it comes to thorough cleaning and you want to move it to clean the carpet or floor underneath you will understand that moving it is not an easy task.
 There are many different models of couches that are both light and comfortable.

-- Choose right type of upholstery – there are some fabrics that are very easy to maintain, and some that are impossible to clean.
+- Choose the right type of upholstery – there are some fabrics that are very easy to maintain, and some that are impossible to clean.
 When buying upholstered furniture and curtains look carefully the labels – there should be information for the fabric.
 Ask the shop assistants which upholstery is easy to maintain.

 - Don’t buy tons of small accessories and decorations.
-They are really cute, but usually accumulate a lot of dust and you will have to spare plenty of time cleaning them.
+They are really cute, but usually, accumulate a lot of dust and you will have to spare plenty of time cleaning them.

 - Don’t put many open shelves – they also accumulate dust easily.
 Take chest of drawers instead – there will be enough room for sundries and other small stuff and it will be easy for you to tidy up the rooms.

 - Get a big wardrobe.
-Even if you don’t have so many clothes there are things that you’re not using very often such as suitcases, travelling bags etc. You can all these stuff inside when you don’t need them, especially if you don’t have a closet at your new home.
+Even if you don’t have so many clothes there are things that you’re not using very often such as suitcases, traveling bags etc. You can all these stuff inside when you don’t need them, especially if you don’t have a closet at your new home.

 - At last, but not least – do not put wallpapers.
 Wallpapers are much harder to maintain than painted walls, and often get darken and absorb odors easy.
 Painted walls are not hard to clean and if you get bored with the look of a room you just have to change the colors.